 About this Website

 The purpose of the ES assessment is to help instructors prepare ELL newcomers for future Canadian workplace success.
 The assessment provides a snapshot of the students’ Workplace Essential Skill levels in reading, document use, numeracy and listening.
 There is no pass or fail for this assessment and its objective is to determine ELL newcomers’ Essential Skills level.
-This test can be used as a one time test or it can be used in as a pre/post assessment to evaluate skill gain and areas for further upskilling.
+This test can be used as a one-time test or it can be used as a pre/post assessment to evaluate skill gain and areas for further upskilling.

 Essential Skills assessed: